KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 project on the train or airplane and see your interface screwed up because you can't access Google fonts.
-I remember once being in this situation and doing everything possible to avoid reloading a project as I knew I'd lose the fonts and then wouldn't be able to keep working on parts of the interface.
+I remember once being in this situation and doing everything possible to avoid reloading a project as I knew I'd lose the fonts and be forced to stop working.
 * *Go beyond Google Fonts*.
 Some of my favorite typefaces aren't on Google Fonts like [Clear Sans](https://01.org/clear-SANS), [Cooper Hewitt](https://www.cooperhewitt.org/open-source-at-cooper-hewitt/cooper-hewitt-the-typeface-by-chester-jenkins/),